cjayneb/log430-project/README.md

     DBUrl string `env:"DATABASE_URL" envDefault:"user:pass@tcp(127.0.0.1:3306)/brokerx"`
    ```

-   > The environnement variables set in the `docker-compose.yml` will override the values set in `backend/config.go` when running the project with Docker Compose.
+   > The variables in `config.go` are used when running the app locally.
+The environnement variables set in the `docker-compose.yml` will override the values set in `backend/config.go` when running the project with Docker Compose.

 ## Running the project